 In connection with the funding agreement with SMRI, beginning the first calendar year after commercial sales of a schizophrenia product, if and when a product is commercialized, we may become obligated to pay royalties based on net income, as defined in the agreement, not to exceed a set multiple of total grant funding received.
-Based on the amount of grant funding received as of March 31, 2012, the maximum amount of royalties payable by us is \$12.8 million.
-We have not paid any such royalties through March 31, 2012.
+Based on the amount of grant funding received as of June 30, 2012, the maximum amount of royalties payable by us is \$12.8 million.
+We have not paid any such royalties through June 30, 2012.

-In February 2009, we entered into a patent assignment agreement with an individual whereby we acquired all intellectual property rights, including patent applications, related to peroxisome proliferators activated receptor gamma, or PPARg agonists for the treatment and prevention of addictions to substances of abuse, as well as other compulsive behaviors.
+On February 25, 2009, we entered into a patent assignment agreement with an individual whereby we acquired all intellectual property rights, including patent applications, related to peroxisome proliferators activated receptor gamma, or PPARg, agonists for the treatment and prevention of addictions to substances of abuse, as well as other compulsive behaviors.
 No payments were made related to the technology acquisition.
-In February 2011, we amended the patent assignment agreement to include all intellectual property rights, including patent applications, related to dietary supplements that increase PPARg activity.
+On February 23, 2011, we amended the patent assignment agreement to include all intellectual property rights, including patent applications, related to dietary supplements that increase PPARg activity.
 Under the agreement, we will be required to make payments of up to \$3.8 million in total, for both PPARg agonists and dietary supplements that increase PPARg activity, to the individual upon achievement of certain development events, such as the initiation of clinical trials and receipt of marketing approval.
 In addition, we are obligated to pay a low single-digit percentage royalty on any net sales of drug products that are covered by any patents that issue from the acquired patent applications.
-We recorded no research and development expense under the patent assignment agreement during the three months ended March 31, 2012 and 2011.

-In March 2010, we entered into a license agreement with Daiichi Sankyo Co., Ltd. (successor-in-interest to Asubio Pharma Co., Ltd.), or Daiichi Sankyo, pursuant to which we received an exclusive license to phosphodiesterase 7, or PDE7, inhibitors claimed in certain patents and pending patent applications owned by Daiichi Sankyo for use in the treatment of movement disorders and other specified indications.
-In February 2011, we amended the agreement to include addiction and compulsive disorders in the field of use.
+On March 3, 2010, we entered into a license agreement with Daiichi Sankyo Co., Ltd. (successor-in-interest to Asubio Pharma Co., Ltd.), or Daiichi Sankyo, pursuant to which we received an exclusive license to phosphodiesterase 7, or PDE7, inhibitors claimed in certain patents and pending patent applications owned by Daiichi Sankyo for use in the treatment of movement disorders and other specified indications.
+On January 31, 2011, we amended the agreement to include addiction and compulsive disorders in the field of use.
 Under the amended agreement, we agreed to make milestone payments to Daiichi Sankyo of up to \$30.2 million upon the achievement of certain events, such as successful completion of preclinical toxicology studies; dosing of human subjects in Phase 1, 2 and 3 clinical trials; receipt of marketing approval of a PDE7 inhibitor product; and reaching specified sales milestones.
 In addition, Daiichi Sankyo is entitled to receive from us a low single-digit percentage royalty of any net sales of a PDE7 inhibitor licensed under the agreement by us and/or our sublicensee(s), provided that if the sales are made by a sublicensee, then the amount payable by us to Daiichi Sankyo is capped at an amount equal to a low double-digit percentage of all royalty and specified milestone payments that we receive from the sublicensee.
-We recorded research and development expense under the agreement totaling \$0 and \$13,000 for the three months ended March 31, 2012 and 2011, respectively.